Understanding Fabry Disease

 How Common is Fabry Disease?

-Fabry disease is considered a rare genetic disorder with an estimated incidence between 1:40,000 to 1: 60,000 males.6 Newborn screening studies being conducted around the world may help shed light on the true incidence of Fabry disease.7
+Fabry disease is considered a rare genetic disorder with an estimated incidence of approximately one in 40,000 males and one in 118,000 females.6 Newborn screening studies being conducted around the world may help shed light on the true incidence of Fabry disease.7

 The following links provide additional patient-friendly information on Fabry disease: